Street Racing Defense in Illinois

 The traffic defense attorneys at The Davis Law Group, P.C. handle street racing charges in Chicago and throughout Illinois.
 Our license reinstatement attorneys also have extensive experience assisting those who have had their driver's license revoked by the Illinois Secretary of State.
 Our practice extends primarily to Cook County, Lake County and DuPage County.
-Feel free to contact us if you have been charged or your driver's license has been revoked for street racing or drag racing.
+Feel free to contact us if you have been charged with street racing or your driver's license has been revoked for street racing or drag racing.